 How many sapphire colours are there?
 When most people think of sapphires, they think of gems that are blue.
-But sapphires actually exist in a whole rainbow-range of colours.
+But sapphires actually exist in a whole rainbow range of colours.
 This article explains the differences between each type of sapphire colour, including quality, rarity and price.

 - Sapphire colour variations

-- Why there are no red sapphires
+- Why are there are no red sapphires?

-- Padparadscha sapphires
+- Padparadscha sapphires and other ‘fancy’ sapphires

-What are sapphires?
+First, what are sapphires?

 Sapphires are one of the ‘Big Three Gemstones’, alongside emeralds and rubies.
 They’re formed from a mineral called corundum.